 If you decide to use Facebook for your job search networking, you need to maintain a professional image on your Facebook page -- and you need to make sure your contacts through Facebook are handled in a professional manner.

-In addition to helping you make connections, Facebook (and the Internet in general) can be used by employers to evaluate you as a potential candidate for a job or internship.
+In addition to helping you make connections, Facebook can be used by employers to evaluate you as a potential candidate for a job or internship.
 To be sure that Facebook doesn’t hurt you in your job search, see: